katzer/cordova-plugin-local-notifications/README.md

     title:      String, // the title of the message
     repeat:     String, // has the options of daily', 'weekly',''monthly','yearly')
     badge:      Number, // displays number badge to notification
+    sound:      String, // a sound to be played (iOS & Android)
     foreground: String, // a javascript function to be called if the app is running
     background: String, // a javascript function to be called if the app is in the background });